 Devices and Sustainability

 As part of Amazon’s commitment to The Climate Pledge, we are working to make our devices more sustainable, from how we make them to how customers use them.
 We complete life-cycle assessments to help us understand the environmental impact of each device type and use these learnings to set goals, from using recycled materials to investing in renewable energy.
-We are building a future in which customers will be able to control their smart homes or read, listen and watch on their devices, knowing that Amazon is reducing its carbon footprint.

 Reducing Device Packaging Waste